copyhackers/airstory-wp/README.md

 ## Requirements

 * An [Airstory](http://www.airstory.co/) account.
 Not already an Airstory user?
 [Get one project free for life, just by signing up!](http://www.airstory.co/pricing/)
-* PHP version 5.3 or higher, with the "dom" and "openssl" extensions active.
+* PHP version 5.3 or higher, with the "dom", "mcrypt", and "openssl" extensions active.

 ## Installation